 A kitten's life is all about playing, pouncing, and leaping all around your home, even when you'd prefer they settle down and let you sleep.
 If your kitten won't calm down, you may need to change your lifestyle and add games, toys, and higher levels of interaction.
 Playing with your four-legged friend will increase the bond between you two and help calm them down.
 Keep in mind, however, that being full of energy is a natural part of being a kitten.
 Eventually, your hyperactive kitten will grow out of it as they become older — so enjoy their natural energy now.

-Reasons for Hyperactivity
+Reasons for hyperactive kittens

-Yelling at or hitting the kitten will not help the situation and can make it worse.
-If the kitten bites or claws at you, use a similar technique as his mother and litter mates would.
-Say "Ow!" in a high-pitched voice and ignore her for a few minutes.
-Don't pet her again until she has calmed down and you think she won't try to bite.
-If your kitten insists on biting you, rub Tabasco sauce or another foul tasting product on your fingers.
-This will discourage her from biting and might help calm her momentarily.
+Yelling at or hitting the hyperactive kitten will not help the situation and can make it worse.
+If the kitten bites or claws at you, use a similar technique as their mother and littermates would.
+Say "Ow!" in a high-pitched voice and ignore your kitten for a few minutes.
+Rewarding your hyperactive kitten with attention will encourage them to continue repeating the action.

 Don't pet them again until they have calmed down and you think they won't try to bite.
 If your kitten insists on biting you, rub Tabasco sauce or another foul-tasting product on your fingers.
 This will discourage your cat from biting and might help calm them momentarily.